 This course focuses on the principles, organizational features and decision making processes of Canadian public administration in the broader context of shared governance, public sector reform and globalization.
-The course covers the relationship between the political and administrative institutions and actors of government; the role of public administration in a diverse democracy; the role of values and ethics in public administration; and the structures and processes of accountability for governance and public sector management.
-The course also introduces the enduring and current challenges facing public sector organisations and public administrators in Canada.
-1 Credit
+The course covers the

-PA8101 Approaches, Analysis & Challenges
+PA8101 Policy Analysis and Challenges

 This course focuses on current challenges in public policy.
 It situates contemporary Canadian public policy in the environment in which it is lived and developed: first by examining the contemporary context of policy making (its key ideas, institutions and interests); secondly by introducing some of the theoretical and methodological underpinnings and tools of policy analysis and lastly by examining contemporary challenges faced by policy makers and advocates (e.g. policy capacity and autonomy, intergovernmental and democratic challenges, challenges related to scale: global/national/regional/local, and challenges related to diversity) by using a problem-based approach.
 1 Credit